 - VS Code—Select View > Open View > CodeTogether.

-- Recently Modified—Displays files that were recently modified in the current session.
+Recently Modified—Lists files that were recently modified in the current session.
 Select a file to open the file, or click the Open Modified File button.

 Navigating and Editing in a Session

 Host-provided language smarts allow you to take advantage of a number of useful features when navigating and editing code in the session, regardless of whether you join the session from an IDE or browser.
 Refer to Participating in a Session for details.